YuvalBar-or/OOP-Task2/README.md

 ### ThreadHelper
 this class, extends the "Thread" class. this class has 3 methods :
 * a constructor which gets a String name as a parameter and passes it to the super constructor.
-* the run method: this method reads a file and counts the number of lines in it.
+* run method: this method reads a file and counts the number of lines in it.
 * getcount: getter for count.

+### ThreadPoolHelper
+this class, implements the "Callable" interface. this class has 2 method :
+* a constructor which gets a String name as a parameter.
+* call method : this method reads a file and counts the number of lines in it.

+## time measures
+### 10 files
+number of lines : 34
+* getNumOfLines : 1ms
+* getNumOfLinesThreads : 1ms
+* getNumOfLinesThreadPool :3 ms

+### 100 files
+number of lines : 5672
+* getNumOfLines : 5ms
+* getNumOfLinesThreads : 4 ms
+* getNumOfLinesThreadPool : 34 ms

+### 1000 files
+number of lines : 526701
+* getNumOfLines : 47 ms
+* getNumOfLinesThreads : 27 ms
+* getNumOfLinesThreadPool : 136 ms

+### 2000 files
+number of lines : 1982659
+* getNumOfLines : 89 ms
+* getNumOfLinesThreads : 68 ms
+* getNumOfLinesThreadPool : 270 ms

+### explanation